0tSystemsPublicRepos/ifrit/README.md

-# IFRIT Proxy
+# IFRIT Proxy - Intelligent Threats Deception

-**Intelligent Threats Deception**

-IFRIT is an intelligent reverse proxy that transforms every attack into threat intelligence.
-It sits between attackers and production infrastructure, intercepting malicious requests and making real-time decisions: return fake data to confuse the attacker, or pass legitimate traffic through unchanged.

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 ---

 ## Overview

-IFRIT operates as intelligent middleware between the internet and production applications.
+IFRIT operates as intelligent proxy between the internet and production applications.
 When a request arrives, IFRIT makes a real-time decision: pass it through to the legitimate backend or serve a honeypot response.

 The decision-making process follows a **four-stage pipeline**: